 Systems Enhancement for Transformative Health

 Maternity Open Day is a product of the Systems Enhancement for Transformative Health (SETH) project.
-It is implemented by Action Against Hunger and Helen Keller International with the financial support of Global Affairs Canada.
+It is implemented by Action Against Hunger and Helen Keller Intl with the financial support of Global Affairs Canada.
 This project focuses on maternal, newborn and child health and nutrition.

 Read about another SETH program here.